harvard-dce/dce-user-analytics/README.md

-      -b, --batch-size INTEGER        number of actions per request -i, --interval INTEGER          Harvest action from this many minutes ago --disable-start-end-span-check  Don't abort on too-long start-end time spans --help                          Show this message and exit.
+      -b, --batch-size INTEGER        number of actions per request -i, --interval INTEGER          Harvest action from this many minutes ago --disable-start-end-span-check  Don't abort on too-long start-end time spans --update-last-ts /              True by default.
+The harvester will update the state it keeps to know where --no-update-last-ts           in the oc_user_action table to start fetching from on the next run.
+                                      Use --no-update-last-ts if backfilling past events.
+      --help                          Show this message and exit.

 This command fetches batches of useraction events based on a `--start` and `--end` timestamp.
 If a start/end is not specified the script will look for and use the timestamp of the last useraction fetched (stored in an S3 bucket; see settings below) as the start value and `now()` as the end value.
 If no timestamp is stored in S3 the default is to fetch the last `--interval` minutes of events (defaults to 2 minutes).
 Events are fetched in batches of `--batch-size` (default 1000) using the API endpoint's `limit` and `offset` parameters.
 Events are output to an SQS queue identified with `--queue-name`.
 If `--queue-name` is `"-"` the json data will be sent to stdout.